 Dani Burlison is an author, journalist, teacher, and editor of “All of Me: Stories of Love, Anger and the Female Body”.

 Jessica Mills is a touring musician, artist, activist, writer, teacher, and mother.
-She is author of My Mother Wears Combat Boots: A Parenting Guide for the Rest of Us and wrote the Foreword to Parenting without God: How to Raise Moral, Ethical, and Intelligent Children, Free from Religious Dogma, Second Edition.
+She is the author of My Mother Wears Combat Boots: A Parenting Guide for the Rest of Us and wrote the Foreword to Parenting Without God: How to Raise Moral, Ethical, and Intelligent Children, Free from Religious Dogma, Second Edition.

 George Caffentzis in Conversation